Terms & Conditions

 Clause 11: Performance undertakings

-(1) The Provider will ensure that the physical connectivity of the webspace packages, dedicated servers, virtual dedicated server and VPS is available at an annual average rate of 95%.
+(1) The Provider will ensure that the physical connectivity of the object storage infrastructure, webspace packages, dedicated servers, virtual dedicated server and VPS is available at an annual average rate of 95%.
 This will not include periods in which the servers are unavailable online due to technical reasons or other problems that lie outside the Provider’s sphere of influence (force majeure, culpable conduct on the part of third parties or the customer, etc.), nor periods in which the Provider performs necessary maintenance work after giving timely advance notice.

 Clause 12: Data protection